snwdaaa/PSAchivementManager/README.md

 # PSAchivementManager
- Helps players to manage trophies effectively
+ Helps player to manage trophies effectively

  STILL IN DEVELOPMENT!!
  A lot of features are not made yet